 * Gene D. Cohen (1944 -2009) was an American psychiatrist who pioneered research into geriatric mental health.
 He was the first head of the Center on Aging at the National Institute of Mental Health, the first government-supported center on mental health and aging in the world, and was later the first director of the Center on Aging, Health, and the Humanities at the George Washington University.

-Before signing up as a MENTERN and submitting your resume please Click here to find out how to create your best profile
+Before signing up as a MENTERN and submitting your profile please Click here to find out how to create your best profile

 If the Social Strategy Group accepts your application to join our Mentern network you will receive a free memership to join Boomers Cloud.